 Disney's Christmas Parade in 2009 (Photo by Matt Stroshane/Disney General Entertainment Content via Getty Images)

-May 11, 1984: Walt Disney World said the ‘Disney Dreamers & Doers’ program began, acknowledging young people who demonstrate excellence in their schools, families, and communities.
-The theme park resort has recognized about 14,000 students from public and private schools across Central Florida since.
+May 11, 1984: Disney said the ‘Disney Dreamers & Doers’ program began, acknowledging young people who demonstrate excellence in their schools, families, and communities.
+The Florida resort has recognized about 14,000 students from public and private schools across Central Florida since.

 September 7, 1984: Epcot added the Morocco pavilion to its World Showcase, the theme park company said.